joejag/techblog/_posts/2016-11-10-selfless-facilitation.md

 ## Getting everyone to speak and feel heard

-Getting everyone to contribute is important.
+Giving everyone the opportunity to contribute is important.

 It's how we create deep rather than shallow agreement.
 It generates the most ideas and options.